segrid/selenoid-setup/README.md

-# Simple Oneliner Setup for Selenoid Grid
+# Selenoid Setup
+This repo's intent is to be able to provide simpler ways to setup selenoid based grid.
+Please see [selenoid](https://aerokube.com/selenoid-ui/latest/) for additional details about selenoid.

 > This is verified to work on Ubuntu machines.
 It should work just fine on other linux flavours.
 Please open issues if it does not!